-The imposing looking 12th century Romanesque cathedral (known as The Sé) managed to withstand the earthquake of 1755 and is the oldest church in Lisbon.
-It stands on the site of a mosque and from the outside, looks rather like a medieval fortress, but step through its doors and you’ll be able to see the Baroque interior with detailed nativity scene in the chapel, and historical font where St Anthony was baptised in 1195, the patron saint of Lisbon.
+The imposing-looking 12th-century Romanesque cathedral (known as The Sé) managed to withstand the earthquake of 1755 and is the oldest church in Lisbon.
+It stands on the site of a mosque and from the outside, looks rather like a medieval fortress, but step through its doors and you’ll be able to see the Baroque interior with a detailed nativity scene in the chapel, and historical font where St Anthony was baptized in 1195, the patron saint of Lisbon.

 Miradouro da Graça viewpoint